-When your loved one agrees to enter treatment, plan to stay involved.
+When your loved one agrees to enter rehab, plan to stay involved.
 Participate in family therapy, attend family-focused education and/or support sessions.
 Learn how to address your own needs and support your loved one’s continued recovery efforts.
-Treatment is just one step on the long path of addiction.
+Rehab is just one step on the long path of addiction.
 Plan to be a source of love and support for your loved one every step of the way.

 Types of Treatment Offered at Crestwyn Behavioral Health

 Overlooking a quiet cove in Germantown, a suburb of Memphis, Tennessee, Crestwyn Behavioral Health is a state-of-the-art hospital designed to provide mental and behavioral health care and addiction rehab services for adolescents between the ages of 12 and 17 and adults over the age of 18.
 Surrounded by trees, fields, and seasonal flora and fauna, our rehab center’s setting offers an ideal, tranquil environment where true healing can occur.
 With safe, comfortable, and bright patient-care rooms for respite, courtyard areas for relaxation, and a large gymnasium for exercise and recreation, at our addiction rehab center, we pride ourself on being a place where patients can regain hope in a supportive and caring atmosphere.